tomterl/metalsmith-convert/README.md

 This is a plugin for [Metalsmith][] that uses [node-imagemagick-native][] to convert image-files

-Continuous testing curtesy of travis-ci:
+Continuous testing courtesy of travis-ci:

 [![Build Status](https://travis-ci.org/tomterl/metalsmith-convert.png)](https://travis-ci.org/tomterl/metalsmith-convert)